Megan Thee Stallion Reveals Tory Lanez Offered Money To Keep Quiet About Shooting Her

 The December issue of GQ is available on November 17.

 Last week the “Hot Girl” announced the release date for her debut album titled “Good News” which is scheduled to drop on November 20th.
-Want to pre-order and stream the new heat.
+Want to pre-order and stream the new heat?
 We got you covered HERE.

 Comments